Data Risk Management: Framework, Assessment & Strategies

 Overview: AI-driven anomaly detection across network and user activity

 Darktrace applies machine learning to detect anomalies across network traffic and user behavior.
-The platform identifies deviations from baseline patterns that may indicate compromise.
+When something in your environment stops looking normal, Darktrace flags it.

 Strengths: